Pentonize/DeckBorn/README.md

 1. Since we set up proton tricks earlier we can now move onto a simple command thanks to Omni.
 2. Open the console and run this command "APPID=`protontricks -l | grep -i "Deckborn" | awk {'print $NF'} | sed 's:^.\(.*\).$:\1:'` ; protontricks --no-bwrap $APPID -q xact xact_x64 d3dcompiler_47 d3dx11_43 d3dcompiler_43 vcrun2022 dotnet6 dotnet7".
 3. Let this command run for a while.
 It should take a fair few minutes but once done that all you need to do!.

+# Conclusion

+There we have it!
+You should now have a working install of Deckborn on either your PC or steam deck!

+Thanks for checking out the list and if you have any issues feel free to join the Discord linked at the top of this page.

+And again Thank you to Omni-Guides for the work done compiling commands to run!